Aphthous stomatitis: Causes

 The cause is not entirely clear, but is thought to be multifactorial.
 It has been suggested that aphthous stomatitis is not a single entity, but rather a group of conditions with different causes.
 Multiple research studies have attempted to identify a causative organism, but aphthous stomatitis appears to be non-contagious, non-infectious, and not sexually transmissible.
 The mucosal destruction is thought to be the result of a T cell (T lymphocyte) mediated immune response which involves the generation of interleukins and tumor necrosis factor alpha (TNF-α).
 Mast cells and macrophages are also involved, secreting TNF-α along with the T cells.
 When early aphthous ulcers are biopsied, the histologic appearance shows a dense inflammatory infiltrate, 80% of which is made up of T cells.
 Persons with aphthous stomatitis also have circulating lymphocytes which react with peptides 91–105 of heat shock protein 65–60, and the ratio of CD4+ T cells to CD8+ T cells in the peripheral blood of individuals with aphthous stomatitis is decreased.

 Aphthous stomatitis has been associated with other autoimmune diseases, namely systemic lupus erythematosus, Behçet's disease and inflammatory bowel diseases.
 However, common autoantibodies are not detected in most patients, and the condition tends to resolve spontaneously with advancing age rather than worsen.

-Evidence for the T cell-mediated mechanism of mucosal destruction is strong, but the exact triggers for this process are unknown and are thought to be multiple and varied from one person to the next.
-This suggests that there are a number of possible triggers, each of which is capable of producing the disease in different subgroups.
+Evidence for the T cell-mediated mechanism of mucosal destruction is strong.
+The exact triggers for this process are unknown and are thought to be multiple and varied from one person to the next.
+This suggests that there are several possible triggers, each of which is capable of producing the disease in different subgroups.
 In other words, different subgroups appear to have different causes for the condition.
 These can be considered in three general groups, namely primary immuno-dysregulation, decrease of the mucosal barrier and states of heightened antigenic sensitivity (see below).
 Risk factors in aphthous stomatitis are also sometimes considered as either host-related or environmental.